SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/create-an-entity-group.md

 ## API support

-You can use the CSE `/entity-group-configuration` API to create, read, update and delete Entity Groups.
-For more information, see [CSE APIs](/docs/cse/administration/cse-apis).
+You can use the the `/entity-group-configuration` API to create, read, update and delete Entity Groups.
+For more information, see [Cloud SIEM APIs](/docs/cse/administration/cse-apis).